oxur/flightrecorder/README.md

 - **Session timeouts** discard everything without warning
 - **Buggy apps** throw errors and auto-refresh, taking your input with them

-The psychological toll is real: the anxiety of potential data loss poisons the entire experience of using otherwise-good tools.
-You shouldn't need to defensively copy everything to a text editor "just in case."
+The psychological toll is real: a few bad experiences of data loss poisons the entire experience of using otherwise-good tools.
+You shouldn't need to break your workflow, disrupting your chain of thought, just to defensively copy everything to a text editor because applications aren't doing their jobs.

 ## The Solution